-[After posting this article, Tom McAvoy was kind enough to respond, twice.
-His comments are included at the end, [and mine!] so please make sure you read the whole thing to get the full balance of opinion on the subject.]
+[After this article was posted, Tom McAvoy was kind enough to respond, and a lively, detailed correspondence ensued.
+A résumé is included at the end of this original post, so please make sure you read the whole thing to get the full balance of opinion on the subject.]

 In a recent paper in Applied Optics,1 Thomas McAvoy has concluded that the intensity of the fluorescence of the Shroud at different places corresponds sufficiently well with Bob Rucker’s calculated intensity of a postulated neutron flux at those places to constitute evidence for a causal relationship.
 This could be powerful support for Rucker’s hypothesis.